Punjab, India

 The history of Punjab has witnessed the migration and settlement of different tribes of people with different cultures and ideas, forming a civilisational melting pot.
 The ancient Indus Valley Civilisation flourished in the region until its decline around 1900 BCE.
 Punjab was enriched during the height of the Vedic period, but declined in predominance with the rise of the Mahajanapadas.
 The region formed the frontier of initial empires during antiquity including Alexander's and the Maurya empires.
 It was subsequently conquered by the Kushan Empire, Gupta Empire, and then Harsha's Empire.
 Punjab continued to be settled by nomadic people; including the Huna, Turkic and the Mongols.
 Punjab came under Muslim rule c.
 1000 CE, and was part of the Delhi Sultanate and the Mughal Empire.
 Sikhism, based on the teachings of Sikh Gurus, emerged between the 15th and 17th centuries.
 Conflicts between the Mughals and the later Sikh Gurus precipitated a militarisation of the Sikhs, resulting in the formation of a confederacy after the weakening of the Mughal Empire, which competed for control with the larger Durrani Empire.
 This confederacy was united in 1801 by Maharaja Ranjit Singh, forming the Sikh Empire.

 The larger Punjab region was annexed by the British East India Company from the Sikh Empire in 1849.
 At the time of the independence of India from British rule in 1947, the Punjab province was partitioned along religious lines amidst widespread violence, with the Muslim-majority western portion becoming part of Pakistan and the Hindu- and Sikh-majority east remaining in India, causing a large-scale migration between the two.
 After the Punjabi Suba movement, Indian Punjab was reorganised on the basis of language in 1966, when its Haryanvi- and Hindi-speaking areas were carved out as Haryana, Pahari-speaking regions attached to Himachal Pradesh and the remaining, mostly Punjabi-speaking areas became the current state of Punjab.
 A separatist insurgency occurred in the state during the 1980s.
 At present, the economy of Punjab is the 15th-largest state economy in India with ₹8.02 trillion in gross domestic product and a per capita GDP of ₹264.0000000 thousand, ranking 17th among Indian states.
 Since independence, Punjab is predominantly an agrarian society.
 It is the ninth-highest ranking among Indian states in human development index.
 Punjab has bustling tourism, music, culinary, and film industries.

+Etymology

+The name Punjab is derived from the words Punj ('five') and Aab ('water'), which is taken as meaning "land of five rivers", being references to the Sutlej, Beas, Ravi, Chenab, and Jhelum rivers.
+However, only the Sutlej, Ravi and Beas rivers flow in the present-day Indian state of Punjab after the 1947 partition.
+A term used in the Punjabi language for the Indian state is Chardha Punjab while Pakistani Punjab is known as Lehnda Punjab.